 type of the application as the language and the language version.
 Then you can define other parameters for the application that vary based on the application type.
 PHP applications have some specific parameters.
 Go applications will have some other parameters.

 You can also define the application with a different user name from the group name in the UNIX system so they would be separated for security reasons in your environment.

-Then you specify how the particular listener binds to the application that you define.
+Then you specify how a particular listener binds to the application that you define.
 You can create many listeners and many applications, and bind them together the way you like.

 That’s what you have now.
-Let’s talk a bit about the plans for this product.
+Let’s talk a bit about the plans for this project.